geosolutions-it/MapStore2/docs/user-guide/catalog.md

 <p class="ms-doc-caption">Select provider for TMS.
 The list of providers contains "custom", "TMS 1.0.0" and other resources</p>

 !!! note
-   Because some of these services are not standard, using them in different CRS may cause problems.
-So please take into account that switching CRS may cause problem when these layers are on the map.
+   Since some of these services are not standard, using them in different CRSs may cause problems.
+Therefore, keep in mind that [changing CRS](https://mapstore.readthedocs.io/en/latest/user-guide/footer/#crs-selector) can cause problems when these levels are on the map.

 #### Custom TMS